 In their March 2017 communique, the G20 Finance Ministers and Central Bank Governors warned that “The malicious use of Information and Communication Technologies could …undermine security and confidence and endanger financial stability.”
 That is why, the Carnegie Endowment has proposed that the G20 explicitly commit not to engage in offensive cyber operations that could undermine financial stability, namely manipulating the integrity of data of financial institutions, and to cooperate when such incidents occur.
 Such an agreement by the world’s leading economies would send a clear signal condemning such activity and enable future cooperation.
-The G20 is now discussing such a commitment by its member states.

 Tim Maurer, Ariel (Eli) Levite, and George Perkovich explain why it is vital to the stability of the international system to prohibit the corruption of data in the global financial system, and to strengthen a comprehensive norm to this effect.